kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.339   Requirements for operating in the DC SFRA, including the DC FRZ.

-\(a\) Except as provided in paragraphs (b) and (c) of this section and in §93.345, or unless authorized by Air Traffic Control, no pilot may operate an aircraft, including an ultralight vehicle or any civil aircraft or public aircraft, in the DC SFRA, including the DC FRZ, unless—
+\(a\) Except as provided in paragraphs (b) and (c) of this section and in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.345   VFR outbound procedures for fringe airports.|§93.345]], or unless authorized by Air Traffic Control, no pilot may operate an aircraft, including an ultralight vehicle or any civil aircraft or public aircraft, in the DC SFRA, including the DC FRZ, unless—

 \(1\) The aircraft is equipped with an operable two-way radio capable of communicating with Air Traffic Control on appropriate radio frequencies;